-By the end of the course student should be able to: Understand, interpret and use the basic concepts: Analytic function, harmonic function, 1 Taylor and Laurent Series, Singularity, Residues and evaluation of improper integrals.
-2 Familiarize the concepts of Finite Differences and Interpolation techniques.
-3 Familiarize the concept of Differentiation and Integration by numerical methods.
-4 Understand the characteristics and properties of Z-transforms and its applications.
-5 Analyze the Statistical data by using statistical tests and to draw valid inferences about t population parameters.
+By By the end of the course student should be able to: Apply the concepts of Analytic function, harmonic function, Taylor and Laurent Seri 1 Singularity, Residues and evaluation of improper integrals.
+2 Apply the concepts of Finite Differences and Interpolation techniques.
+3 Apply the concept of Differentiation and Integration by numerical methods.
+4 Apply the characteristics and properties of Z-transforms for solving the given problem.
+5 Analyze the Statistical data by using statistical tests and to draw valid inferences about the population parameters.